Southclaws/samp-servers-api/README.md

 *In development - subject to change*

+You can play with the API at: http://api.samp.southcla.ws/ - feel free to POST/GET as much as you want and submit any bugs you find, right now there's no verification and the database is wiped every now and then :)

 ### Important terms of agreement

 - Every host that announces to the backend RESTful API is a free San Andreas Multiplayer service for San Andreas Multiplayer users.